Gamma Nova Strategy

 Risk Budgets & Scaling

-Primary risk occurs in range-bound markets where both core and hedge premiums decay simultaneously.
+Primary risk occurs during range-bound markets when both core and hedge premiums decay simultaneously.
+Weekly risk is defined by total long premium exposure.

 Example: